Skip to content

 The Numbers Add Up Faster Than You Think

 Many people find it genuinely surprising to see meeting costs expressed as an annual figure.
 A single weekly one-hour meeting with a modestly-sized team can quietly consume the equivalent of tens of thousands in salary time each year.
 Multiply that across several recurring meetings and the total can become quite striking.
-This is worth considering when deciding whether a meeting could be an email, a shared document, or simply a brief async voice note instead.
+This is worth noting when deciding whether a meeting could be an email, a shared document, or simply a brief async voice note instead.
 One approach is to run the numbers before scheduling — rather than after.

 What This Calculator Does Not Include